xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2020.9 March 9 2020
+   -- enh (kevin)  Add four new transitions for matrices / high-density props 2020.9 March 9 2020
    -- enh (keith)  Where model knows the controller it is on apply controller limitations to the model properties -- enh (keith)  Copy backup folder options into the preferences tab for backup